Introduction to Threat Intelligence

 1. Planning and Direction

 Asking the right question is the first step to produce valuable threat intelligence.
-The questions must be focused on a single fact or single event or single activity and such questions add to the value of threat intelligence.
+The questions must be focused on a single fact or single event, or single activity, and such questions add to the value of threat intelligence.
 Open and broad questions must be avoided.
-The intelligence objectives must be based on factors like how close they are to the core values of the organization, what is the impact of the resulting decision, is the decision time-sensitive.
+The intelligence objectives must be based on factors like how close they are to the organization’s core values, the impact of the resulting decision, and the decision time-sensitive.
 It is also important to understand who is benefitting from the output product.

-The data after it has been collected must be sorted, organized with tags of metadata and redundant information or false positives and negatives must be filtered out.
-The data collected by the organizations are too huge to be processed by humans, hence data collection and processing must be automated.
+After it has been collected, the data must be sorted, organized with tags of metadata, and redundant information, or false positives and negatives, must be filtered out.
+The data collected by the organizations are too huge to be processed by humans; hence data collection and processing must be automated.

-The distribution of the output product to its consumers is done by this step.
+This step does the distribution of the output product to its consumers.
 Right people at the right time must be available for the threat intelligence to be in action.
-There must be a tracking of threat intelligence so that there is a continuation from one cycle of intelligence to another cycle of intelligence and learning is maintained.
-The intelligence cycle is tracked using security systems and they are integrated with ticketing systems.
-Multiple people from different teams accept, write up, and review the tickets whenever a request for new intelligence comes up.
+There must be tracking of threat intelligence so that there is a continuation from one cycle of intelligence to another cycle of intelligence, and learning is maintained.
+The intelligence cycle is tracked using security systems, and they are integrated with ticketing systems.
+Multiple people from different teams accept, write up, and review the tickets whenever new intelligence requests come up.

 When the intelligence cycle becomes a full circle going back to the initial planning phase is the final step in the intelligence cycle.
 When the output product is ready, the person who requested the product reviews it and check if there are answers to all the questions asked.
 This makes for the objectives of the next threat intelligence cycle.